Skip to content

 How To Dress When It’s Hot And Humid Outside

-One thing my clients struggle with is how to dress in the heat, especially when they live in a warmer climate.
+One thing my clients struggle with is how to dress in the heat.
 They want to look stylish and put together, but don’t know how when the traditional “complete” outfit consists of a third piece.
 They ask, “How am I supposed to add a layer to my look when the temperature will hit 100?!

-Now that summer is upon us, you may be asking the same question.
+You may be asking the same question!
 That’s why I’m sharing some simple style tips for getting dressed in the heat.

 How To Dress In A Hot Climate